Nifemi25/DSA-Palmora-project-/README.md

 ### Steps taken
 - Data cleaning

-  Used power query editor to clean raw data, replaced empty gender with "prefer not to say", removed null under department and salary.
+  Used power query editor to clean raw data, replaced empty gender with a generic gender status which is  "prefer not to say", removed null under department and salary.
 Transposed the bonus data and then merged the employee data with the bonus data, created a new custom column for the new salary and bonus, replaced the null for those not rated under the rating.
 Converted data types to appropriate format, created a conditional column for salary band ( 0-10000,10001-20000 etc )
   Viewed the table under the model view then connected the both table using the department which has a many to many relationship.

  -Data visualization